heiswayi/thinkspace/_posts/2019-05-26-Correlation-!=-Causation.md

 Simply put, Reichenbach's principle states that :

-if two physical variables Y and Z are found to be statistically dependent, then there should be a causal explanation of this fact, either:
+if two physical variables Y and Z are found to be statistically dependent, then **there should be a causal explanation** of this fact, either:
 1. Y is a cause of Z;
 2. Z is a cause of Y ;
 3. There is no causal link between Y and Z, but there is a common cause, X, influencing Y and Z;
 4. Y is a cause of Z and there is a common cause, X,influencing Y and Z; or
 5. Z is a cause of Y and there is a common cause, X, inuencing Y and Z.

-For example, if a correlation is found between Dog ownership and Video game sales, it implies that :
+For example, if a correlation is found between **Dog ownership** and **Video game sales**, it implies that :
 1. Dog Ownership Leads to Video game sales
 2. Video game sales lead to dog ownership
 3. There is no casual link between a person having a dog and buying a game, but there's a third factor - wether or not the person having a dog has a sibling, that impacts video games sales.